President & Chief Executive Officer, Visit Philadelphia™

 After receiving Bachelor’s and Master’s degrees from the University of Illinois, Levitz began her career as an educator but soon began promoting her adopted town of Philadelphia, first as co-founder of the Center City Proprietors Association in 1978 and later at the Philadelphia Convention and Visitors Bureau (PCVB), where she oversaw the opening of the Pennsylvania Convention Center, opened the Great Plaza at Penn’s Landing and developed annual celebrations (Jambalaya Jam, River Blues, Yo!
 Philadelphia and others) to draw crowds to the plaza.
 In all of her positions, the thought leader and cultural champion has focused on image building and branding, economic development and civic engagement, determined to make Philadelphians proud of and passionate about the place they call home.

 Levitz is active on the U.S. Travel Association’s Board of Directors, Policy Council and the Leisure Council.
-She also serves on the Philadelphia International Airport Advisory Board; on the Mayor’s Hospitality Cabinet; on the Mayor’s Cultural Advisory Council; and on the boards of the Greater Philadelphia Chamber of Commerce, Independence Visitor Center, Historic Philadelphia, Inc, Pennsylvania Horticultural Society and Global Philadelphia.
+She also serves on the Philadelphia International Airport Advisory Board; on the Mayor’s Hospitality Cabinet; on the Mayor’s Cultural Advisory Council; and on the boards of the Greater Philadelphia Chamber of Commerce, Independence Visitor Center, Historic Philadelphia, Inc, Pennsylvania Horticultural Society, Wawa Welcome America! and Global Philadelphia.

 Before focusing on tourism, Rossi was a social caseworker in Rochester, New York and in Philadelphia; a marketing sales consultant and brand manager for Mohawk Liquor Corporation; and executive vice president of the Private Industry Council of Philadelphia.
 She graduated from Ohio Wesleyan University with a liberal arts degree in social psychology and fine arts.